 Biologics are medicinal substances that are developed using biological processes.
 Biologics are often used to treat arthritis and psoriasis and as vaccines.
 Follow the links below to find WebMD's comprehensive coverage about how biologics work, who should and shouldn't use them, side effects, and much more.

-It can be hard to get all the vitamins and minerals you need if you have rheumatoid arthritis.
 A guide to common nutrient deficiencies in people with RA and how to deal with them.

 Biologics and RA: Risks and Rewards

 Biologic drugs have turned the tables for people with RA.
 Learn more about how they work.

 Treating Your RA: Is It Time for a Biologic?

 Learn about your options for rheumatoid arthritis treatment, including what your doctor looks for, and the benefits and alternatives to a biologic.

 Understanding the risks and benefits of Crohn’s disease surgery, when it’s recommended, and what kinds of surgery may help with Crohn’s symptoms.